 It was that experience that got me interested in international real estate as an investment.

-In the years since, I’ve invested in property throughout the Central American and Caribbean region.
-Since 2007, I’ve been focused especially on Belize.
+In the years since, I’ve invested in property throughout the Central American and Caribbean region… including and especially in Belize.

 This is a small country that offers diverse choices, so you have to start any conversation about buying real estate in Belize with the question: What are your objectives?